 Brewing beer is like cooking, chemistry and alchemy all at once.
-With fresh, locally sourced ingredients, an exact science and the passion from our Head Brewer Ryan, we create great beer.
+With fresh, locally sourced ingredients, an exact science and the passion from our Head Brewer Jacob, we create great beer.

 Just Brew It

 Our brewery is state of the art and able to brew every batch to perfection.
 We brew many different styles of beer, all just steps away from the bar.
 From kettle to keg to pint, our beer is as fresh as can be.

 Having our own grain mill means we’re able to get the best flavour and freshness from our malt.